emacs-mirror/emacs/mps/manual/source/glossary/f.rst

         A single contiguous area of :term:`memory (2)` available to satisfy an :term:`allocation <allocate>` request.

-        For the purpose of discussing :term:`allocation mechanisms
-        <allocation mechanism>`, two adjacent free blocks are not
-        considered to be a single free block, until they are :term:`coalesced <coalesce>`.
-Free blocks may be
+        For the purpose of discussing :term:`allocation mechanisms`, two adjacent free blocks are not considered to be a single free block, until they are :term:`coalesced`.
+Free blocks may be :term:`split`.
-        :term:`split`.

         .. seealso:: :term:`allocation mechanism`, :term:`free list`.